 Excavation work generally means work involving the removal of soil or rock from a workplace using tools, machinery or explosives to form a tunnel, an open face, hole, trench or cavity.
-A person conducting a business or undertaking (PCBU) must manage risks associated with all kinds of excavations (no matter how deep) at the workplace.
+A PCBU must manage risks associated with all kinds of excavations (no matter how deep) at the workplace.

 - falling into an excavation

 - being trapped by the collapse of an excavation

 - being struck by a falling thing while working in an excavation